recker77/Single-Cell-Type-Annotation/README.md

 # Single-Cell Type Annotation with XGBoost and CatBoost

 ## Overview
 This repository provides an approach to annotate single-cell data types using machine learning models, **XGBoost** and **CatBoost**.
 Single-cell type annotation helps understand cellular heterogeneity in biological systems.
+There were 61 type of cells to annotate.

 ## Features
 - Preprocessing pipeline for normalization and feature selection.
 - Model training with XGBoost and CatBoost.
 - Feature importance analysis.
-- Evaluation using metrics like accuracy, F1-score, and ROC-AUC.
+- Evaluation using metrics like accuracy, macro avg, and weighted avg.

 ## Prerequisites
 ### Dependencies